GeospatialResearchLab/demo_qgis2web_map/README.md

 # Heritage Cherry Trees in Washington, DC
 ### Demo Map Created with the QGIS qgis2web Plugin

 This repository contains a simple interactive web map generated using the **qgis2web** plugin in **QGIS**.
 The map displays Washington, DC’s **Heritage Street Trees** that are identified as cherry species (*Prunus*).
-Heritage trees are defined by the District Department of Transportation (DDOT) Urban Forestry Division as trees measuring **100 inches or more in circumference** at diameter at breast height (DBH).
+Heritage trees are defined by the District Department of Transportation (DDOT) Urban Forestry Division as trees with a diameter at breast height (DBH) measuring **100 inches or more in circumference**.

 The map was exported directly from QGIS as a **Leaflet** web map using qgis2web’s default settings.
 Symbol size reflects DBH using graduated marker sizes.